theripper93/theripper-premium-hub/premium-changelogs/spotlight-omnisearch.md

+## Version 0.8.1
+- Fixed issue with filters not refreshing correctly on Index reload
+- Added filters\types of system specific document types
+- Improved functionality of sounds searched via the dig down file index, you can now click a sound to preview, use the "play for everyone" action and drag and drop it into a playlist or onto the scene

 ## Version 0.8.0
 - Timer will now send a GM notification to chat when it ends
 - World compendiums now show in the configure compendium window